Nagendra1997/libmesibo/anatomy.md

 ## Sending the data

 To send data from one endpoint to another is remarkably simple using Mesibo.
-Based on the type of data you need to send there is a wide range of API functions you can use.
+Based on the type of data you need to send there is a wide range of [Real-Time API](https://mesibo.com/documentation/api/real-time-api/) functions you can use.
 You can also interact with your database in which case you will be sending a message to the database ie-a query

 For example,